bugbiteme/hello-spring/README.md

 `oc new-app https://github.com/bugbiteme/hello-spring.git --name hello --image-stream=openjdk18-openshift`

-A build gets created and starts compiling and creating java container image.
-You can see the build logs using OpenShift Web Console or OpenShift CLI:
+A build gets created and starts compiling and creating the java container from the image.
+You can follow the build logs using OpenShift Web Console or OpenShift CLI command:

 `oc logs -f bc/hello`